lessthen3/Peach-E/README.md

 Currently you can target Windows and OSX.

+### PEACH-E IS STILL IN EARLY ALPHA AND IS A WORK IN PROGRESS AND STILL REQUIRES EXTENSIVE TESTING
+### WORK IS BEING DONE TO ADD FEATURES CONSTANTLY AND THE API IS SUBJECT TO BREAKING CHANGES AT ANY MOMENT

 ## Building Peach-E From Source

 If you want to build Peach-E for yourself: